The perfect sugar cookie recipe is hard to come by, I’ve learned. Some come out too dry, some too crumbly.

 - Bake these cookies just long enough that they’re only starting to slightly brown.
 That’s the perfect time to pull them out of the oven.
 These sugar cookies may be puffy when you first remove them from the oven.
 Once they start to cool, they’ll deflate a little bit.
 This is normal and what we’re after here

-Like this recipe?
-Follow me on Pinterest for lots more just like it!
+Follow me on Pinterest for lots more recipes just just like this one!
 And, don’t forget to pin this recipe for later.

 Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on any of these links, you are consenting to us to place cookies on your browser.